Logan's Run (film): Plot

-In the year of the city 2274, the remnants of human civilization live in a sealed city contained beneath a cluster of geodesic domes, a utopia run by a computer that takes care of all aspects of life, including reproduction.
-The citizens live a hedonistic lifestyle but, to prevent overpopulation, everyone must undergo the rite of "Carrousel" when they reach the age of 30.
-There, they are killed under the guise of being "renewed".
-To track this, each person is implanted at birth with a "life-clock" crystal in the palm of the left hand that changes color as they get older and begins blinking as they approach their "Last Day".
-Most residents accept this chance for rebirth, but those who do not and attempt to flee the city are known as "Runners".
-An elite team of policemen known as "Sandmen", outfitted in predominantly black uniforms, are assigned to pursue and terminate Runners as they try to escape.
+In the year of the city 2274, the remnants of human civilization live in a sealed city beneath a cluster of geodesic domes, a utopia run by computer.
+The citizens live a hedonistic lifestyle, but when they turn 30 must enter the "Carrousel", a public ritual that destroys their bodies, under the pretense they would be "Renewed" or reborn.
+Each person has embedded in their hand a "life-clock" crystal that changes color as they age, up to their "Last Day".
+Residents who attempt to flee the city are known as "Runners", and the team of huntsmen known as "Sandmen" are tasked to pursue and terminate them.